andrewnaumann/hotshot/README.md

 Hotshot is extremely barebones at the moment.
 At the current stage it is more of a proof of concept than a useful application.
 Planned features include...
-- The ability to view more information about a shot by selecting it.
 - The ability to like shots.
-- The ability to view different feeds instead of just the latest popular ones.
+- The ability to view different feeds instead of just the top 100 popular shots.
 - Anything else that I can think would be cool 👻